Cherokee Enterprise Waters. What are they?

 I've caught a tagged fish at one of the tournaments.
 What do I do next?

-For Tribally hosted fishing tournaments, colored tags may be turned in at the Beetle Stage Pavilion next to the Cherokee Welcome Center from 4:00pm until 6:00pm, unless otherwise noted.
+For Tribally hosted fishing tournaments, colored tags may be turned in at the Beetle Stage Pavilion next to the Cherokee Welcome Center from 4:00pm until 6:00pm each tournament day, unless otherwise noted.
 All potential winners must:

 (1) Turn in tag from fish.
 Colored tags are numerated with the tournament month and year.
 Colors vary from tournament to tournament.
 The actual fish does not need to be turned in along with tag.
 However, we love to take pictures of winners and their catch for submission to our website and Facebook pages.